-At-home natural colours like Daniel Fields products may not give you quite the same results that you would get at the salon, but for your peace of mind during a stressful time they will temporarily cover your grey roots!
-These dyes will eventually wash out depending on your hair type and colour
+At-home (non-toxic) semi-permanent hair dye is a great option.
+Daniel Field color may not give you quite the same results that you would get at the salon, but for your peace of mind during a stressful time, they will temporarily cover your grey roots!
+These dyes will eventually wash out depending on your hair type and colour.

 3. Henna/Herbal Dyes

 One of the oldest (non-toxic) hair brands around, Keune was developed by Dutch chemist, Jan Keuen in 1922.
-Now an international brand Keune is a profesional product, so you will have to find your closest stockist on this salon locator.
+Now an international brand Keune is a professional product, so you will have to find your closest stockist on this salon locator.
 So Pure products are enriched with certified organic Argan Oil which is a new(ish) method of getting colour into the hair without having to use harsh chemicals like ammonia.
-Oil based hair dyes are considered more nourishing for our hair due to the vitamins and and omega fatty acids the natural oils provide.
-FREE FROM: Parabens, Sulfate, Ammonia, Artificial fragrance (phthalates), Animal derived materials (vegan friendly)
+Oil-based hair dyes are considered more nourishing for our hair due to the vitamins and omega fatty acids the natural oils provide.
+FREE FROM: Parabens, Sulfate, Ammonia, Artificial fragrance (phthalates), Animal-derived materials (vegan friendly)

-This colour line is developed with Argan Oil and a Protein Extract technology to 'fortify' the hair strand.
-It is especially formulated for people with 75% grey or more and rates a 2 on the EWG Skin Deep Cosmetics Database which is considered “safe.”
-Again, this is a salon only hair dye but, you can purchase them on amazon if you happen to be a colourist or your colourist is happy to let you BYO!
+This color line is developed with Argan Oil and a Protein Extract technology to 'fortify' the hair strand.
+It is specially formulated for people with 75% grey or more and rates a 2 on the EWG Skin Deep Cosmetics Database which is considered “safe.”
+Again, this is a salon-only hair dye but, you can purchase them on amazon if you happen to be a colorist or your colorist is happy to let you BYO!
 FREE FROM: Ammonia and Fragrance, which I assume means no phthalates

 AVOID L'OREAL - INOA